kartik-neal/Project-Santa-Cruz-Preview/tools/DiagTool/diagtool_guide.md

 ![DiagTool log output.](./images/diagtool_log.png)

+The log will contain the information listed in the table above.
+Additionally, the log may include any of the following statements:

+- “No SoM controllers found:" this indicates that SoM security firmware is missing.
+- “1 Azure Eye/Ear SoM(s) found but incorrect SoM controller VID/PID:" this indicates that the Eye/Ear SoM security firmware is present, but the VID/PID is incorrect.

 For further analysis and/or troubleshooting, you may copy this file to your host PC by dragging the file from your devkit's filesystem to your host PC's filesystem in WinSCP.

 ![Copying of diagtool log file from devkit to host PC.](./images/winscp_diagtool_log.png)